raphgm/spring-react-example/README.md

 This concludes the Infrastructure README, which provides an overview of the setup, usage, and resources created by the `main.tf` Terraform configuration.
 It also includes detailed instructions for applying and cleaning up the resources.
 ```

-## Guide for the dotnet project

-1. **Set Up Your Development Environment**
-   - Ensure you have the following installed:
-     - .NET SDK
-     - Docker
-     - Git

-2. **Restore the .NET Project**
-   - Open a terminal in the root directory of your project.
-   - Run the following command to restore the project dependencies:
-     ```sh
-     dotnet restore
-     ```

-3. **Run Unit Tests**
-   - Execute the following command to run the unit tests:
-     ```sh
-     dotnet test
-     ```

-4. **Publish the .NET Project**
-   - Publish the project using the release configuration:
-     ```sh
-     dotnet publish -c Release -o out
-     ```

-### CI/CD Pipeline for the dotnet task

-The CI/CD pipeline is defined using GitHub Actions.
-The pipeline includes the following stages:

-- `restore`: Restores the project dependencies.
-- `build`: Builds the project.
-- `test`: Runs the unit tests.
-- `publish`: Publishes the project.
-- `dockerize`: Builds and pushes the Docker image.

-Here's the `ci.yml` file:

 ## CI/CD Pipeline for spring-boot-react application